michael-mcmasters/HurtLocker-Java/README.md

 In the shopping list Tariq has Cookies, but he could spell like Cookies, c00Kies, Co0kies and so on.

-YOU ARE NOT ALLOWED to use any Java based string manipulation!!!!!!!!!!!!

 You must use regex to detect the patterns and match them.